saibotsivad/svelte-progress-bar/README.md

 </script>
 ```

-Or to include it in your built web app:
+Or to include it in your bundled web app:

 ```js
 import ProgressBar from 'svelte-progress-bar'